ddev/ddev/docs/content/developers/building-contributing.md

 Use GOTEST_SHORT=true to run just one CMS in each test, or GOTEST_SHORT=<integer> to run exactly one project type from the list of project types in the [TestSites array](https://github.com/drud/ddev/blob/a4ab2827d8b6e706b2420700045d889a3a69f3f2/pkg/ddevapp/ddevapp_test.go#L43).
 For example, GOTEST_SHORT=5 will run many tests only against TYPO3.

-To run a test (in the cmd package) against a individually compiled ddev binary set the DDEV_BINARY_FULLPATH environment variable, for example `DDEV_BINARY_FULLPATH=$PWD/.gotmp/bin/linux_amd64/ddev make testcmd`.
+To run a test (in the cmd package) against a individually compiled DDEV binary set the DDEV_BINARY_FULLPATH environment variable, for example `DDEV_BINARY_FULLPATH=$PWD/.gotmp/bin/linux_amd64/ddev make testcmd`.

 ## Automated testing